 - Creating Culture: Attend the Jostens' National Renaissance Conference with a team from your school. - Ensuring School Safety: Coordinate a meeting and walkthrough of your building with your district Maintenance Director. - Planning with Data: Reflect on students who your system "missed" this past year.
 What could you have done differently?
 Use those "cases of one" to drive your planning. - Aligning Curriculum: Attend AWSP's Summer Conference.
 Sign up and attend AWSP's series of summer workshops.
 What's your PLN? - Improving Instruction: Assess effectiveness of the tools, procedures and processes you used this past year to improve instruction.
 Adjust your tools if needed. - Managing Resources: Reflect on your school's resources (fiscal and human).
-Did your use of resources best match your mission and vision? - Engaging Communities: Advertise and host a Community Engagement Night.
+Did your use of resources best match your mission and vision? - Engaging Families and Communities: Advertise and host a Community Engagement Night.
 Invite partners, parents, and community leaders into a strategic planning session for the upcoming school year. - Closing the Gap: Brainstorm all the potential gaps in your school (access, opportunity, achievement, expectations, hope, etc.) and reflect on improvements made during the year.
 What still needs to be done?

 - Let AWSL know about changes to your school's leadership team and adviser changes.
-We want to be there from day one to support them through the world of AWSL. - Double check with AWSL that all forms are in for summer camps. - Begin thinking about beginning of the next school year (August).
-Is a retreat at Chewelah Peak or Cispus something you want to help set up with/for your staff or school leadership teams?
-We can assist with that!
+We want to be there from day one to support them! - Double check with AWSL that all forms are in for summer camps. - Begin thinking about the beginning of the next school year.
+Book a retreat at the Cispus Learning Center. - Relax!